 Non-deliverable and/or returned items do not require a rejection notice.
 Outgoing mail returned to an inmate is not considered rejected and will be returned to the inmate to correct the issue.

 Envelopes will be stamped with the following or similar message: "This was mailed by an inmate confined at a Washington State Department of Corrections facility.
 Its contents are uncensored."

-Per DOC Policy 450.100 Mail for Prison Offenders, Legal mail must meet all of the following requirements and is subject to inspection to ensure the contents qualify as legal mail.
+Per DOC Policy 450.100 Mail for Individuals in Prison, Legal mail must meet all of the following requirements and is subject to inspection to ensure the contents qualify as legal mail.

 - Must be correspondence to or from an individual or entity listed below, as indicated in the mailing address or return address on the front of the envelope.